 - False advertising

 Don’t see your issue listed here?
-Please note, any tort issue that threatens the health of your business may require appropriate legal action.
+Please note, that any tort issue that threatens the health of your business may require appropriate legal action.
 Our combined skills and resources allow us to see each business client’s case with clarity.
 Get in touch with our team of business torts attorneys to find out how we can help you build a compelling case.

 Deceptive trade practices